 - We went in winter and we all had boots on.
 If I went again I would take a pair of thongs with us so we weren’t barefoot everywhere.

 - Make sure you have spare conditioner at your apartment and put it in everytime you have a shower for a few days after your visit.

 - You don’t have to take everything along with you as there are hairdryers, shampoo, conditioner and body wash there for you to use.

 For us visiting the Blue Lagoon with kids was the way to go for us.
 There were lifeguards present at all times and most people there were really kind to the kids.
 I think the Blue Lagoon for families is a must if you are not great swimmers or confident in the water.
-It is one of the easiest day trips from Reykjavik in winter.
-It is on of the top things to do with kids in Reykjavik and one of the best activities in Iceland!
+It is one of the top things to do with kids in Iceland!

 The Blue Lagoon is one of the top things to do with kids in Iceland!

-- Reykjavik is the capital city of the Iceland.
-Travelling to Iceland you will land at Keflavik International Airport.
-The Airport is 50 kilometres from Reykjavik.
+Reykjavik is the capital city of Iceland.
+Keflavik International Airport is 50 kilometres from Reykjavik.
 6.8 million people travelled through Keflavik airport in 2016,

-- You can reserve a rental car and have it waiting for you at Keflavik International Airport.
-This will cut down your cost of travel in Iceland.
+You can reserve a rental car and have it waiting for you at Keflavik International Airport.

 Getting around Iceland and Reykjavik

 The city buses in Reykjavík are yellow.
 The Icelandic word for them is strætó, which is short for strætisvagn (street car).
 These buses are the only public transport in the city.